 “He came to Simon Peter, who said to him, ‘Lord, are you going to wash my feet?’
 Jesus replied, ‘You do not realize now what I am doing, but later you will understand’.
 ‘No,’ said Peter, ‘you shall never wash my feet’.”
 (John 13:6-8a, NIV)

-Peter knew that washing the grime from a traveller’s feet was a task performed by slaves.
+Peter knew that washing the grime from a traveler’s feet was a task performed by slaves.
 He was so staggered by what Jesus was planning to do that he initially refused.
 He permitted Jesus to perform this act of service only when Jesus explained, “Unless I wash you, you have no part with me” (John 13:8b, NIV).

 Jesus prophesied that he would save humanity by becoming a slave.